HernanRivasAcosta/jsv/README.md

 Issues and pull requests are most welcome.

-Regarding validation errors, keep in mind that jsv was tested with the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) in mind, if you find a schema that should validate but doesn't (or viceversa), please consider contributing a new test for that repository as well.
+Regarding validation errors, keep in mind that jsv was tested with the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite), if you find a schema that should validate but doesn't (or viceversa), please consider contributing a new test for that repository as well.